dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 [!code-csharp[](~/tutorials/first-mvc-app/start-mvc/sample/MvcMovie22/Controllers/MC1.cs?name=snippet_1)]

-In the preceding code:

-* The constructor uses [Dependency Injection](xref:fundamentals/dependency-injection) to inject the database context `MvcMovieContext` into the controller.
-* The database context is used in each of the [CRUD](https://wikipedia.org/wiki/Create,_read,_update_and_delete) methods in the controller.
+The constructor uses [Dependency Injection](xref:fundamentals/dependency-injection) to inject the `MvcMovieContext` database context into the controller.
+The database context is used in each of the [CRUD](https://wikipedia.org/wiki/Create,_read,_update_and_delete) methods in the controller.

 ### Use SQLite for development, SQL Server for production